wootfish/eli.sohl.com/drafts/ad-hoc-net-routing-idea.md

 [^5]: e.g. by taking current Unix time as an integer, shifting it right by some number of bits to limit resolution, and using this as the key for a hash of the shared secret -- or by taking, say, two or three such hashes for consecutive timestamps and attempting introductions at _all_ the resulting addresses in parallel.
 This second method, while higher-overhead, would increase the chances of a successful rendezvous, and would be more fault-tolerant in edge cases (e.g. when the two friends start their lookups at different times, or when their clocks are out of sync, etc etc).

-If the address lookup bears a passing resemblance to Tor circuit negotiation, then this process could (if properly designed) end up resembling the process of connecting to an onion service.
-This is (obviously) not a guarantee of privacy or security by itself, but it _does_ seem to suggest that we could be headed in a promising direction.
+If the address lookup algorithm bears a passing resemblance to Tor circuit negotiation, then this process could (if properly designed) end up resembling the process of connecting to an onion service.
+This is (obviously) not a guarantee of privacy or security by itself, but it _does_ seem to suggest that we could be headed in an interesting direction.

 This construct can support both anonymous and authenticated introductions.